 All appointments, promotions, and transfers of certified personnel for positions authorized by the Board shall be made by the Superintendent who, at the first meeting following the actions, shall notify the Board of same.
 Such notification shall be recorded in the Board minutes.

-When a certified vacancy is created, the Superintendent shall notify the Commissioner of Education fifteen (15) days before the position is to be filled.
+When a certified vacancy is created, the Superintendent shall submit the job posting to the statewide job posting system fifteen (15) days before the position is to be filled.

 When a vacancy needs to be filled in less than fifteen (15) days to prevent disruption of necessary instructional or support services of the District, the Superintendent may seek a waiver of the fifteen (15) day advance notice requirement from the Commissioner of Education.
 If the waiver is approved, the appointment shall be made only after the person recommended for the position has been approved by the Commissioner of Education.